-With the sad passing a few weeks ago of Nancy Reagan, I’m reminded of the few times that I’ve visited one of my favourite places in Southern California, The Ronald Reagan Presidential Library in Simi Valley.
+With the sad passing a few weeks ago of Nancy Reagan, I’m reminded of the few times that I’ve visited one of my favourite places in Southern California.
+The Ronald Reagan Presidential Library in Simi Valley, California.

-As a presidential nerd I was really thrilled to visit my first presidential library back in 2006 and have subsequently returned a number of times.
+As a presidential nerd I was really thrilled to visit my first presidential library back in 2006.
+I have subsequently returned a number of times.

 We make our way up the windy road that is Presidential Drive and reach the summit where the library overlooks Simi Valley with breathtaking views.
-The star spangled banner greets us as we walk towards the entrance and the large statue of the main man, Ronald Reagan, stands just next to the front door.
+The star spangled banner greets us as we walk towards the entrance.
+A large statue of the main man, Ronald Reagan, stands just next to the front door.
 We are given a warm welcome by the front desk staff as we set off through the museum and Ronald’s life.

 A man with a rich and varied life, from lifeguard to radio announcer to actor and of course President of the United States.
-And Nancy is not left out either as many of the love letters he wrote to her are on display as well as many of her gowns worn to special state occasions.
+Nancy is not left out either as many of the love letters he wrote to her are on display.
+As are many of her gowns worn to special state occasions.

-As we wander through the exhibition I am struck by the attention to detail in all of the displays and how the man himself led such a wide and varied life and was adored by so many as a radio announcer, actor, governor of California and of course President of the United States.
+As we wander through the exhibition I am struck by the attention to detail in all of the displays.
+Also, how the man himself led such a wide and varied life and was adored by so many as a radio announcer, actor, governor of California and of course President of the United States.

-The exhibition is certainly an educational one and one could spend many hours there reading, watching and listening to the various interactive pieces that are dotted around the place.
+The exhibition is certainly an educational one.
+You could spend many hours there reading, watching and listening to the various interactive pieces that are dotted around the place.
 I have many favourite parts of this library but one is definitely the part where I get to give a speech at the teleprompter!
 A nice touch and a great photo opp!

-As you leave the oval, there are more insights into his life with many great photographs to accompany the stories as well as some poignant displays including the jacket he was wearing when he was shot in 1981 as well as the story of the infamous “Ronald Reagan Diaries” in which he wrote every day for the 8 years of his presidency giving a unique account into his perspective as president.
+As you leave the oval, there are more insights into his life with many great photographs to accompany the stories.
+There’s also some poignant displays including the jacket he was wearing when he was shot in 1981.
+Some of the infamous “Ronald Reagan Diaries” are also on display.
+He wrote in these every day for the 8 years of his presidency giving a unique account into his perspective as commander in chief.

 In this area you will also see his old car (bearing the registration “Gipper”) as well as replica of his helicopter “Marine One”.
-Having seen Air Force One it was time to move to the later part of Ronald Reagan’s life as well as seeing more memories including the Challenger Disaster from 1986, his times at Camp David and of course his historic speech in Berlin in 1987 before the wall came down 2 years later.
+Having seen Air Force One it was time to move to the later part of Ronald Reagan’s life.
+There’s plenty of other memories including the Challenger Disaster from 1986 and his times at Camp David.
+Also of course his historic speech in Berlin in 1987 before the wall came down 2 years later.
 Indeed a section of the Berlin Wall stands outside the library.

-A lot of poignancy exists right throughout the exhibition but perhaps the most poignant exhibit of all is the display of the flag which draped Ronald’s coffin on his death in June 2004.
-Video screens and displays tell the stories of those mournful days which saw him come to his final resting place on the grounds of the library where he was to be joined by his beloved Nancy just last month.
+A lot of poignancy exists right throughout the exhibition.
+Perhaps the most poignant exhibit of all is the display of the flag which draped Ronald’s coffin on his death in June 2004.
+Video screens and displays tell the stories of those mournful days.
+They saw him come to his final resting place on the grounds of the library.
+He was to be joined by his beloved Nancy just last month.

-A visit to the Reagan Presidential Library in Simi Valley is a must for anyone interested in American or presidential history.
+A visit to the Reagan Presidential Library in Simi Valley is a must for anyone interested in presidential history.
 Sleep tight Ronnie and Nancy.